This page provides important information for Upward Scholars students and prospective students.

 Qualifying students continue their education in community college, get higher-paying jobs and serve as role models and advocates for their children and our community.

-Upward Scholars Applications for New and Returning Students for Spring 2019
+Upward Scholars Applications for New and Returning Students for Summer and Fall Available in May 2019

 Application to Request an Upward Scholars Tutor